 5×5 Workout 101

 It is the regime that is heralded by the greatest bodybuilders of all time.
 Reg Park used it, Arnold Schwarzenegger used it.
 In short, it would be harder to name those who haven’t!
-So if you are looking for a simple weightlifting program that will make the weight you are lifting increase massively, or you yourself are looking to increase your gains, a 5×5 workout is a good option.
+So if you are looking for a simple weightlifting program or workout routine that will make the weight you are lifting increase massively, or you yourself are looking to increase your gains, a 5×5 workout is a good option.
 That’s probably an understatement, it’s a great option.
 Let’s break it down, what it is, why it works, what are the best exercises to use.
 If you want to skip to the end and straight to the workout program itself, be our guest.

 5×5 is generally three exercises per session, for three sessions per week.
 Some people like to add a fourth movement, but that is optional.
 The real nuts and bolts of these programs are in the three big lifts.
 You may see variations with deadlifts being there twice a week, to be frank, here at Fat Shredding we’d discourage the overtraining in that regard.
 In any case, let’s get to the nitty gritty.